View on GitHub

 A code linter is there to highlight issues with the code that do not conform with a style guide, and that may lead to errors when interpreted or compiled.
 For Python, a code linter makes sure that the code conforms with PEP 8 standards.

-Task 3: GitHub assignment code linter and formatter
+Task 2: GitHub assignment code linter

 Please checkout the assignment repo and follow through with the commands below.
 Commit any changes to a new branch and open a pull request.
 If the autograding/CI checks succeed, you have completed all tasks and can merge the pull request with main to submit your assignment.